Lars Nootbaar: Early life and amateur career

 Nootbaar was born to an American father of Dutch descent, Charlie Nootbaar, and a Japanese mother, Kumiko Enokida.
 Nootbaar grew up in El Segundo, California.

 He later attended El Segundo High School, where he played baseball and football.
 He was a three-time league MVP in baseball and twice in football as the Eagles' starting quarterback.
 He committed to play college baseball at the University of Southern California (USC) and was recruited to play college football by UC Davis and Fordham.

 Nootbaar was a three-year starter for the USC Trojans, where his older brother Nigel had played.
 After his freshman year, he played summer league baseball for the La Crosse Loggers of the Northwoods League.
 As a sophomore with the Trojans, he was named All-Pac-12 Conference after hitting .313 with 34 RBIs, 33 runs scored, and seven home runs.
 Following the season, he again played summer wood-bat ball, this time with the Orleans Firebirds of the Cape Cod Baseball League.
 As a junior, Nootbaar had a .249 batting average with six home runs and 24 runs batted in (RBIs).

 Professional career

+St. Louis Cardinals

 Nootbaar with St. Louis in 2024.